The Commission-Driven Agent

 On top of speed and affordability, common concerns are swiftly addressed in the form of a Q&A section, and the underwriting function of an agent is replaced by an easily understood list of questions.
 Payment is done promptly through credit or debit cards, followed by a confirmation to your email; and we’re left wondering why this service is only emerging now.

-Becoming your own life insurance agent have never been easier, the benefits far outweigh the trouble of talking to several agents from several companies and ended up with expensive life insurance proposals.
+Becoming your own life insurance agent has never been easier, the benefits far outweigh the trouble of talking to several agents from several companies and ended up with expensive life insurance proposals.
 You’re now in better charge of your savings on premiums, stronger control over your finances, better knowledge on the subject matter, and the best of all, you don’t lose out from being dictated by inexperienced, commission-driven agents.

 Read up more on the workings of life insurance from “7 Common Mistakes People Make With Life Insurance”, and once you feel confident enough, give it a try.
-You might just become a life insurance agent of sorts for your family and friends and spread the useful tips!
+You might just become a life insurance agent of sorts for your family and friends and spread these useful tips!